italia/Satosa-Saml2Spid/README.md

 ## Requirements

-The SaToSa example contained in this project works if the following patches will be used, read [this](README.idpy.forks.mngmnt.md) for any further explaination about how to patch by yourself.
+The SaToSa SPID example contained in this project works if the following patches will be used, read [this](README.idpy.forks.mngmnt.md) for any further explaination about how to patch by yourself.